hassan-salloum/Setup-rainloop-webmail/README.md

 ### rainloop-webmail
 -------------------------------------------------------------------------------------------------------------------------------
-This is a simple tutorial helping your to implement your own mail server on an ubuntu machine.
+This is a simple tutorial (check attached PDF) helping you to implement your own mail server on an ubuntu machine.

 ### main part: necessary elements for our mail server we need to install
 -------------------------------------------------------------------------------------------------------------------------------